As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 The Socratic method

-What we are trying to probe out is how do they think about it today?
+Sticking with the pipeline meeting example – what we're trying to probe out is how do they think about it?
 What's their perspective on the world of pipeline?
-And therefore, how do they act upon the ways they believe?
-This will give us a few things.
+And how do they act upon the ways they believe?

 1. First, it helps our reps to actually work through whatever their perspective is, rather than coming to you consistently and asking you what are the right or wrong ways to do things.
 It's truly helping them go through the learning process within their own mind.